redhat-cop/rhel-edge-automation-arch/README.md

 ![Overall Architecture](/images/overall-architecture.png)

+## Above Site Components

+OpenShift can be used to host all of the above site components.
+These components include:

+* Helm/Argo CD for deployment
+* OpenShift Virtualization for RHEL Image Builder
+* OpenShift Pipelines driving Ansible playbooks
+* Nexus for artifact storage
+* ODF (Noobaa only) for general object storage
+* Quay to host RFE OSTree content

 ## Deploying Above Site Components

 [Helm](https://helm.sh) and [Argo CD](https://argoproj.github.io/argo-cd/) are used to deploy and manage project components.
 Helm is used to dynamically generate an app of apps pattern in Argo CD, which in turn will pull in all the necessary Helm charts to deploy the specific components needed in the target environment.